Code-Institute-Submissions/ethereal-light/README.md

 - ## Testing
      1. Tested HTML code via [W3C Markup Validator](https://validator.w3.org/) and results show 1 warning where "The type attribute is unnecessary for JavaScript resources." was not necessary, I decided to keep this in as per the resource code.
      2. Tested CSS via [W3C CSS Validator Services](https://jigsaw.w3.org/css-validator/) and results show 1 warning about imported style sheets are not checked in direct input and file upload modes but it's not affecting the site.
-     3. Tested Javascript via [JSHint](https://jshint.com/) there were no issue found.
+     3. Tested Javascript via [JSHint](https://jshint.com/) there were issues about ES6 version but I've fixed it with jshint esversion code.
+     4. The Website was tested on Google Chrome and Firefox and there are no errors.
+     5. The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 7, 8 & X and there are no errors.
+     6. A large amount of testing was done to ensure all pages and javascript were working correctly.

   ### Testing - Form Submission
     Testing was performed for the Form Submission to ensure that the form is filled out correctly and without empty fields.